Healthdirect Free Australian health advice you can count on.

 How is lung cancer treated?

-Medical specialists can treat lung cancer in different ways.
-The type of treatment a medical team recommends for you will depend on several factors including the type of cancer, its stage, your general health and the goal of treatment.
-The most suitable treatment will also depend on whether the cancer started in your lung (primary) or spread from another part of your body (metastasis).
-In the case of a metastasis to the lung, the treatment is usually chosen based on the location of the primary cancer.
+Your treatment will also depend on where the cancer started: if lung cancer is your first (primary) cancer, or if it is in your lung after spreading from another part of your body (metastasis).
+In the case of a metastasis to the lung, the treatment your health team recommends is usually based on the location of the primary cancer.

 Types of cancer treatments can include:

-• radiotherapy, which damages cancer cells and stops them dividing or spreading
+• Radiotherapy damages cancer cells and stops them dividing or spreading.

-• chemotherapy, which uses strong medicines to kill cancer cells
+• Chemotherapy uses strong medicines to kill cancer cells.

-• targeted therapy, which uses medicine that attacks specific features of a cancer — for example, certain genetic mutations
+• Targeted therapy uses medicine that attack cells because they have specific features that make them cancerous — for example, certain genetic mutations.

-• immunotherapy, which helps your immune system see cancer cells and kill them
+• Immunotherapy uses to medicines that help your immune system find cancer cells and kill them.

 Can lung cancer be prevented?

-You can reduce your risk of developing lung cancer by avoiding known risk factors, such as smoking and asbestos.
+You can reduce your risk of developing lung cancer by reducing your risk factors, such as by quitting smoking and avoiding second hand smoke exposure.

-Other risk factors, such as age and a family history of lung cancer, cannot be changed.
+You will not be able to influence other risk factors, such as your age and any family history of lung cancer.

-You may also experience these symptoms and others as side effects of lung-cancer treatments.
+You may also experience side effects of treatments used to treat your lung cancer.

 Resources and support